Gourmandize/Fuzzy-clustering-analysis-FCA/README.md

 The specific procedure is to first open the file, then select the calibration method, enter the number of classes, and finally click the Start button.

-Note: The final images in the manuscript were further processed using OriginPro software.
+Note: Due to the large size of the data in Fig. 7, the processing is extremely slow.
+The final images in the manuscript were further processed using OriginPro software.